MultiSafepay/docs/content/payment-management/success-pages.md

 - Set to your success page URL, we redirect the customer there (or to the next step in the process)
 - **Not** set, we redirect the customer to a MultiSafepay success page (or to the next step in the process)

-**Note: redirection to the success page should not be taken as a guarantor of completed payment; To check the status of a payment, you can rely on the notification.
+**⚠️ Note:** redirection to the success page should not be taken as a guarantor of completed payment; To check the status of a payment, you can rely on the notification.

 #### Example